Olney, Buckinghamshire

 Olney (/ˈoʊni/, rarely /ˈɒlni/ OW-nee, rarely OLL-nee) is a market town and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
-At the 2011 Census, it had a population of 6,477.
+At the 2021 census, it had a population of 6,598.

 Lying on the left bank of the River Great Ouse, the town is located around 8 mi from Central Milton Keynes, and 10 mi from Bedford, Northampton and Wellingborough.

 History

-During Roman Britain, an area NE of the current town was occupied by a Roman settlement.
-In 2023, archaeologists uncovered a villa mosaic which were declared "remains of high significance".
+Olney is thought to have been an important Romano-British township, with remains located north-east of the current town, where in 2023 archaeologists uncovered a villa mosaic considered "remains of high significance".

-Olney is mentioned as Ollanege (Olla's island) in 932, the town has a history as a lace-making centre.
-According to the Domesday Book the place, later called Olnei, was held in 1086 AD by Geoffrey de Montbray, Bishop of Coutances, as its overlord.
+Olney is mentioned as Ollanege (Olla's island) in 932.
+According to the Domesday Book the place later called Olnei had been held in 1066 by Burgred, a descendent of the King of Mercia, but by 1086 its overlord was Geoffrey de Montbray, Bishop of Coutances.

+The "L" in Olney came long ago not to be pronounced, at least by local people.

-During the English Civil War, Olney was the site of the Battle of Olney Bridge.
+In 1643, during the English Civil War, the Battle of Olney Bridge saw Prince Rupert's force attack Col. Harvey's Parliamentarians, with 60 killed.

+The town was a centre of the Buckinghamshire lace-making industry, with Armstrong's Lace Factory prominent in the High Street, ornamented as "the Bucks Lace Industry".

-In the late 18th century, William Cowper and John Newton collaborated here on what became known as the Olney Hymns.
-The town has the Cowper and Newton Museum dedicated to them.
-The museum was adapted from Cowper's former residence, which was given to the town in 1905 by the publisher William Hill Collingridge (who had been born in the house).
+In the late 18th century, the poet William Cowper and anti-slavery campaigner and cleric John Newton collaborated here on what became known as the Olney Hymns, which include Amazing Grace.
+The town has the Cowper and Newton Museum dedicated to them, adapted from Cowper's former residence, given to the town in 1905 by the publisher William Hill Collingridge (who had been born in the house).
 Newton was succeeded as curate in Olney by the biblical commentator Thomas Scott (1747–1821).
+In July 2022, the museum celebrated the 250th anniversary of Amazing Grace with exhibitions and special events.

+Olney Park Farm

-The hamlet of Olney Park Farm to the north of the town of Olney derives its name from a park established in 1374 by Ralph, Third Baron Bassett of Sapcote in Leicester.
+The hamlet of Olney Park Farm to the north of the town derives its name from a park established in 1374 by Ralph, Lord Basset.
 In 1861 it attained civil parish status, but was subsequently incorporated into an enlarged Olney civil parish around 1931.

 The 1841 census gave the population as 2,362.